 - consume food in private

-Rumination disorder is a condition in which a person regurgitates partially digested food and chews it again before either swallowing it or spitting it out.
+Rumination disorder is when a person regurgitates partially digested food and chews it again before either swallowing it or spitting it out.
 According to the Genetic and Rare Diseases Information Center, rumination occurs within 15–30 minutes of swallowing food.

 Rumination disorder can start as early as infancy.
 Infants who develop rumination often get better without treatment.
 However, persistent rumination can lead to potentially fatal malnourishment.